nock/nock/README.md

 This can be useful, for instance, if you have random or time-dependent data in your URL.

-You can use a regexp for replacement, just like String.replace:
+You can use a regexp for replacement, just like String.prototype.replace:

     var scope = nock('http://api.myservice.com')
                     .filterPath(/password=[^&]*/g, 'password=XXX')